fleek-tools/fleek-onchainkit-base/README.md

 - **Fleek Functions do not support runtime environment variables**.
 Use build-time variables instead.
 - For more information on Next.js support in Fleek, refer to the official documentation.

-## License
-This project follows the licensing model provided by **Base Pixel** for typography usage.

-## Contact
-For issues or support, reach out via (Add relevant support or contact details).